2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ### The Network of Payment Channels

 On the Lightning Network, a transaction corresponds to a transfer of funds between two nodes.
 As seen in previous chapters, it is necessary to open a channel with someone to perform Lightning transactions.
-This channel allows for an almost infinite number of off-chain transactions before it is closed to reclaim the on-chain balance.
+This channel allows for an almost infinite number of off-chain transactions before it is closed, reclaiming the on-chain balance.
 However, this method has the disadvantage of requiring a direct channel with the other person to receive or send funds, which implies an opening transaction and a closing transaction for each channel.
 If I plan to make a large number of payments with this person, opening and closing a channel becomes cost-effective.
 Conversely, if I only need to perform a few Lightning transactions, opening a direct channel is not advantageous, as it would incur two on-chain transactions for a limited number of off-chain transactions.
 This case might occur, for example, when wanting to pay with Lightning at a merchant without planning to return.

 To solve this problem, the Lightning Network enables routing a payment through several channels and intermediary nodes, thus allowing for a transaction without a direct channel with the other person.